 The cons of buying a bed in a box mattress

 So yes, while you do get an extensive trial and free returns from the vast majority of bed in a box mattresses, it is hard to overcome this major concern.
 No matter how good the deal, your first impression of your new mattress will be taking it out of a box and leaving it to “off-gas” (meaning to expand to its full size, often with a chemical smell) before sleeping on it.
 And at this point, you’ve already paid.

 If your instant impression is that it’s not quite what you’d expected, or if you thought it was a firm mattress you wanted, only to realise you’d much prefer something softer, your only option is to arrange a return or exchange.
-The process doesn’t have to be complicated, and we’ve actually written a guide on how to return a mattress, but there’s no denying that you could be spared an initial disliking of a mattress with a trip to the bed store.
+The process doesn’t have to be complicated, and we’ve actually written a guide on how to return a mattress (opens in new tab), but there’s no denying that you could be spared an initial disliking of a mattress with a trip to the bed store.

 2. Less sprung mattress options

 Memory foam is all very à la mode, but what if you want a good old fashioned mattress with coils and edge support?
 Although it’s still totally possible to find a bed in a box mattress with all this to offer, especially hybrid mattresses that use a combination of springs and foam, they are a little less common.
 Why?
-Well, reinforced edge support and firm springs don’t exactly fold as easily into a box or packaging, so you may be better off going for the best Saatva mattress deals and getting their fancy “white glove delivery” as standard.
+Well, reinforced edge support and firm springs don’t exactly fold as easily into a box or packaging, so you may be better off going for a Saatva mattress discount (opens in new tab) and getting their fancy “white glove delivery” as standard.
 After all, just because your mattress delivery doesn’t come in a box, doesn’t mean you have to be the one to carry it into your home!

 Having said all that, many sleep brands are working hard to design mattresses with good edge support, so we do expect to see more of this on future releases.

 Should you buy a bed in a box mattress?